 Authors of McGraw-Hill Reading Wonders, Key Contributors to Development of Common Core State Standards, Speak on Literacy Issues at International Reading Association's 2013 Annual Convention

-Authors' involvement with development of new educational standards vital to McGraw-Hill Education's release of Wonders, first K-6 reading program built specifically for Common Core
+Authors' involvement with development of new educational standards vital to McGraw-Hill's release of Wonders, first K-6 reading program built specifically for Common Core

 The International Reading Association's annual convention is the largest discussion of literacy issues in the nation, where thousands of educators and literacy professionals from across the country gather to explore and respond to the critical literacy issues facing the U.S. today.